jaokob/DD2480A2/README.md

 ## Java Continuous Integration server

-This is a bare bones continuous cntegration (CI) server written in nodeJS.
+This is a bare bones continuous integration (CI) server written in nodeJS.
 Currently it only supports Java and testing with JUnit 5.

 ## Usage

-To use this CI server, clone the repo and start the server (for information on how to build and project and the relevant dependencies needed, see below).
+To use this CI server, clone the repo and start the server (for information on how to build project and the relevant dependencies needed, see below).

 This CI server assumes the following file structure:
 * The code needs to be under folder `src`